Table of Contents

 Choose a unique trade name that complies with UAE regulations (e.g., no offensive or religious terms).
 Freelancer permits are among the most cost-effective options for individuals starting on a budget.

 Submit your business application, together with all necessary paperwork and approvals.
-The Department of Economic Development (DED) is in charge of licensing businesses that want to establish themselves on the mainland.
+The Dubai Department of Economy and Tourism (DET) is in charge of licensing businesses that want to establish themselves on the mainland.

 When applying for a free zone trading license, the independent regulating organizations of free zones take care of licenses.
 Copies of the applicant’s passport and visa, an initial approval certificate, coloured photographs of the applicant, and other documents are included in the obligatory paperwork.